Skip to content

 Claim-level verification.
 Every factual assertion in every piece of content is tracked as a discrete claim with a source and a verification date.
 The system doesn’t just know that the battlecard was “last modified March 3.”
 It knows that the pricing claim in paragraph 2 was verified on March 3, and the competitive claim in paragraph 4 was verified on January 15 and is due for re-verification.

 Automated staleness detection.
-When a claim expires - passes its re-verification window - every piece of content that carries it is automatically flagged.
+When a claim expires (passes its re-verification window), every piece of content that carries it is automatically flagged.
 Reps see the flag.
-They know which assets have been verified this month and which haven’t.
+They know which assets have been verified this month.
 Trust becomes data-driven, not reputation-driven.

 Generated, not assembled.
 Instead of static documents that begin decaying at publication, content is generated from the current state of the knowledge graph.
-A battlecard isn’t a file - it’s a view of the relevant competitive claims, case studies, and positioning statements as they exist right now.
-Open it today, the claims reflect today’s truth.
-Open it next month, they reflect next month’s truth.
-The document is a projection of the graph, not a snapshot that must be manually maintained.
+It is not a file; it is a view of relevant competitive claims.
+Open it today, and the claims reflect today’s truth.
+Open it next month, and they reflect next month’s truth.
+The document is a projection of the graph.

 This is the architecture that brings the 65% waste rate toward zero.
-Not by producing more content.
-Not by delivering it faster.
-By making every piece of content in the library trustworthy by default.
+We do not do this by producing more content.
+We do it by making every piece of content trustworthy by default.

 Frequently Asked Questions